s-r-e-e-r-a-j/CharPulse/README.md

 # CharPulse
 **CharPulse** is a Linux character device driver that supports **read**, **write**, **append**, and **clear** operations on a **dynamically resizing kernel buffer**.
 It is safe for **multi-threaded access** and includes **logging for all operations via `dmesg`**.
 This driver also provides **sysfs support** to monitor and manage buffer operations, including **read_count**, **write_count**, **clear_count**, **current_data_size**, **last_write_size**, **last_read_size**, **buffer_usage_percentage** and **reset_counts** to reset all counters.
-It also supports **poll** to check if data is available and an **IOCTL interface** for getting stats, clearing the buffer, setting maximum buffer size, and checking buffer usage.
+It also supports **poll** to check if data is available and an **IOCTL interface** for getting stats, clearing the buffer, checking buffer usage, and setting a maximum buffer size without affecting dynamic resizing.
 This driver is **production-ready** and can handle **large amounts of data**, making it suitable for **learning** as well as **realistic kernel module experiments**.

 ---